ravenprotocol/ravftp/README.md

-# raven-ftp-server
+# ravftp

-Hosts the FTP Server responsible for transfer of model weights.
+Raven's ftp server to facilitate the transfer of files